valerieshoker/valerieshoker-site/README.md

 ## current features
 - homepage designed as a cozy room with custom layout
-- interactive objects (wip): the globe spins, the cat blinks, the flowers tilt, etc.
+- interactive objects: the globe spins, the cursor blinks, the croissant disappears, the flowers tilt, etc.
 - “spin the wheel” feature for randomized book recommendations

 ## coming soon